-Got a question?
+Got a question about carpet or flooring?
 Chances are, the answers are right here.
 If not, give us a call and talk to one of our experts.

 Can Carpet Court remove our existing floorcoverings and/or move my furniture?

 Yes we can, at a minimal cost.
 When you are ready to go ahead with your new flooring let your local Carpet Court staff member know and they can provide a quote for you.